-We show that by the strategic dissemination of true and false stories in a characteristic pattern, publishers seeking to spread fake news can successfully induce a substantial level of engagement with misinformation among truth-seeking readers who try to maximize their consumption of true stories.
-In particular, our model predicts that publishers who seek to spread fake news will adopt strategies that: i) include a mix of true and false stories over time and ii) increase the rate of disseminating misinformation as the level of engagement they receive from a reader increases.
-Building on the game-theoretic concept of extortion strategies in repeated games \cite{Akin2,Hilbe:2013aa,Press:2012fk,Stewart:2012ys,Stewart:2013fk,Milinski19,CushmanExtort}, we call this type of behavior a ``coercive'' dissemination strategy.
+We show that simple strategies, which vary the rate of production of true and false stories over time can, when adopted by publishers seeking to spread misinformation, can successfully induce a substantial level of engagement with false stories among truth-seeking readers who try to maximize their consumption of accurate information.
+In particular, our model predicts that publishers who seek to spread misinformation should adopt strategies that: i) include a mix of true and false stories over time and ii) increase the rate of disseminating misinformation as the level of engagement they receive from readers increases.

-Our model predicts that, as a result of such coercive dissemination, outlets seeking to spread fake news will induce their readers to have greater engagement with false stories than with true stories, creating an apparent preference for fake news among their readers; whereas outlets seeking to spread accurate information will produce the opposite pattern.
-Importantly we predict that this trend will hold even when all readers in fact value accuracy, and false headlines are no more ``attractive'' (e.g. due to novelty, emotional appeal, etc) than accurate headlines.
-We verify these predictions in the empirical patterns of engagement observed among known fake news and mainstream media outlets, using $20,000$ accuracy ratings for $1,000$ news stories published across 40 outlets, along with Facebook engagement ratings for each story from Crowdtangle \cite{CrowTan}.
+Our model predicts that, as a result of strategic dissemination, outlets seeking to spread misinformation can induce somewhat inattentive readers to have greater engagement with false stories than with true stories, creating an apparent preference for misinformation among their readers; whereas outlets seeking to spread accurate information should produce the opposite pattern.
+Importantly, we predict that this trend will hold even when all readers in fact value accuracy, and false headlines are no more ``attractive'' (e.g. due to novelty, emotional appeal, etc) than accurate headlines.

-Finally we show that revealed preference can be an unreliable approach to determining readers' intentions.
-News sites that assume readers prefer to engage with false stories will tend to induce such an apparent preference, even when none exists.
-This effect is exacerbated when readers are inattentive to the accuracy of the news they consume, or when when news sources can target stories at specific groups of readers.
-And so reducing the \emph{production} of misinformation by news outlets who simply seek to maximize engagement may require fixing incorrect assumptions about the preferences of their readers, as well as the habits of news consumption among readers themselves. \\